vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 |-----|
 |[Source: https://docs.google.com/spreadsheets/d/1VaNHKrsYGoQ0a2hU41gfr105k1UpZ0M7-SO1qsURmF8/edit?usp=sharing]|

-The rest of this section will review issues the latest audit report for each repository.
-Only the issues that put user funds at risk and have not been resolved or where it is unclear if it has been resolved will be listed here.
+The rest of this section will review issues found in the latest audit report for each repository.
+Only the issues that put user funds at risk and have not been resolved (or where it is unclear if it has been resolved) will be listed here.

 #### Repository | axelar-utils-solidity

-###### Ackee Blockchain |2022-08| H1: The forecall and forecallWithToken can be called repeatedly with the same payload
+> ###### Ackee Blockchain |2022-08| H1: The forecall and forecallWithToken can be called repeatedly with the same payload

-The AxelarForecallable contract has been found to have a high severity issue where the forecall function can be called repeatedly with the same payload.
+> The AxelarForecallable contract has been found to have a high severity issue where the forecall function can be called repeatedly with the same payload.
 As a result, the check preventing double execution can be bypassed, which can be performed by anyone at any time since forecall is a publicly-accessible function.
 This can lead to the activation of the payload repeatedly, causing undefined consequences for the system.
 For instance, an attacker could call the forecall function with the forecaller address set to zeroaddress and execute a specific payload repeatedly.
 The recommendation is to add a zero-address check for the forecaller address in both functions (forecall and forecallWithToken) to prevent the issue.
 It is worth noting that the team believes that double execution should not cause any critical scenario.
 From the audit is unclear if this issue has been resolved.
 Investigation of the repository has led to this contract being completely removed from the main branch, suggesting the contract is no longer needed or has been absorbed into other contracts.

 #### Repository | axelar-cgp-solidity

-###### Chaintroopers |2022-08| C1.1/C1.2: No upper bound and lower bound in one operator's weight at "AxelarAuthWeighted.sol"
+> ###### Chaintroopers |2022-08| C1.1/C1.2: No upper bound and lower bound in one operator's weight at "AxelarAuthWeighted.sol"

-The AxelarAuthWeighted.sol contract has a medium severity rating due to the absence of a lower bound and higher bound for the new threshold provided for a set of operators at the "_transferOwnership" function.
+> The AxelarAuthWeighted.sol contract has a medium severity rating due to the absence of a lower bound and higher bound for the new threshold provided for a set of operators at the "_transferOwnership" function.
+>

-The impact of the absence of an upper bound for the provided weight for an operator, which could allow a malicious operator to take over admin privileges.
+> The impact of the absence of an upper bound for the provided weight for an operator, which could allow a malicious operator to take over admin privileges.
 The impact of the absence of a lower bound for the provided new threshold for a set of operators, which could allow a malicious operator to compromise the gateway by taking over admin privileges.
 It is recommended by Chaintroopers to validate that the new threshold is at least greater than the maximum weight provided for one of the operators to mitigate this risk.

 |![](https://i.imgur.com/oI7UeOp.png)|
 |--|
 |[Source: https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#code]|

-When verifiying the high-lighted code snipped in the audit against the [deployed smart contract](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#code).
-No changes can be observed, suggesting this issue not resolved.
+When verifiying the highlighted code snippet in the audit against the [deployed smart contract](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#code).
+No changes can be observed, suggesting this issue has not been resolved.

-###### Chaintroopers |2022-08| C2.5Insecure error handling of zero addresses at "ReceiverImplementation.sol" and at "DepositReceiver.sol"
+> ###### Chaintroopers |2022-08| C2.5: Insecure error handling of zero addresses at "ReceiverImplementation.sol" and at "DepositReceiver.sol"

-The contracts "ReceiverImplementation.sol" and "DepositReceiver.sol" contain insecure error handling for zero addresses.
+> The contracts "ReceiverImplementation.sol" and "DepositReceiver.sol" contain insecure error handling for zero addresses.
 When the provided "refundAddress" is zero, the contracts replace it with "msg.sender".
 This can lead to incoming funds being transferred to a contract that may not be designed to handle them, potentially resulting in a lock-up of the incoming funds.
 The recommendation is to verify that the address is not the zero address and then revert the transaction if it is.
 The issue is marked as LOW, as the external functionalities are mainly designed to be used by the upgradable AxelarDepositService.

-An [example from the DepositReceiver.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/deposit-service/DepositReceiver.sol) suggest that the issue still exist.
+An [example from the DepositReceiver.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/deposit-service/DepositReceiver.sol) suggest that the issue still exists.

 |![](https://i.imgur.com/sczubTp.png)|